liatrio/backstage-dora-plugin/README.md

 echo $GITHUB_TOKEN | docker login ghcr.io -u USERNAME --password-stdin
 ```

-Grafana will be available at `http://localhost:3000`.
+If needed, Grafana will be available at `http://localhost:3000`.
 To sign in for the first time refer to [this doc](https://grafana.com/docs/grafana/latest/setup-grafana/sign-in-to-grafana/)

 ### Kubernetes